-At Dr. Fuller’s office, we are happy to serve you if you’re having a dental emergency – whether you’re a current or new patient.
+We are happy to serve you if you’re having a dental emergency – whether you’re a current or new patient.
 In most cases, our office will be able to accommodate emergency walk-ins or offer a same-day appointment.
-In some cases, next-day appointments are necessary.
-Once our team addresses your dental emergency, we will likely schedule a re-evaluation for existing patients, or a comprehensive exam for new patients.

 Chipped or Broken Tooth

 You may be able to have your broken or chipped tooth reattached but contact our office to make an emergency appointment.
 Follow the steps below, and have Dr. Fuller examine the situation as soon as possible.

 - Cleanse the area with warm water.
 Find gauze and apply it with firm pressure to stop bleeding.

 - Look for the chipped or broken tooth pieces.
 Save any pieces of the tooth and rinse them.
 Rinse your mouth as well.
 If the pieces aren’t clean, place them in a washcloth and rinse with cool water.